tweag/opam-nix/README.md

 `opam2json` is still required for actually building the package (it parses the `<package>.config` file).

-The drawback of materialization is having a generated file commited to your repository.

-There also is a convenience script that wraps `materialize` or `materializeOpamProject`, called `opam-nix-gen`.
+There also is a convenience script called `opam-nix-gen`.
 It is available as `github:tweag/opam-nix#opam-nix-gen`, e.g. `nix shell github:tweag/opam-nix#opam-nix-gen`.
+Internally, it calls `materialize` or `materializeOpamProject`.
 You can use it to generate the `package-defs.json`, and then pass that file to `materializedDefsToScope` in your `flake.nix`.

 #### Examples